 IODE Canada is a national women's charitable organization.
 Women of all ages, from all walks of life and educational backgrounds, meet to undertake an extensive variety of charitable and philanthropic projects every year.
 These include financial assistance and contributions of time and effort to students, educational institutions, hospitals, the under-privileged and those in need.

 IODE Preston Chapter has worked in Cambridge since 1920 to support our community by raising more than a quarter of a million dollars for worthy projects in Cambridge that support children and their families.
 Examples include:

 IODE Canada is a national women’s charitable organization dedicated to enhancing the quality of life for individuals through education support, community service and citizenship programs.

 The I.O.D.E.
-(Imperial Order Daughters of the Empire) was founded February 13, 1900 by Margaret Polson Murray.
-She Recognized the need for loyal support for Canadians departing to fight with the Empire forces in South Africa.
-She formed a women’s organization based on the foundations of Patriotism, Loyalty, and Service in New Brunswick.
+(Imperial Order Daughters of the Empire) was founded at the turn of the 20th century by Margaret Polson Murray.
+She recognized the need for support for Canadians departing to fight with the Empire forces in South Africa.
+She formed a women’s organization based on the foundations of patriotism, loyalty and service.